ShahriyarR/MySQL-AutoXtraBackup/docs/basic_overview.rst

     ::

-    1. Install it
+    1. Install it.
-    2. Edit /etc/bck.conf file to reflect your environment or create your own config and pass it to script as --defaults_file
+    2. Edit /etc/bck.conf file to reflect your environment or create your own config.
+    3. Pass this config file to autoxtrabackup with --defaults_file and begin to backup/prepare/restore.